feStival aWards

 Daytimers by Moss Sheikh

-This project celebrates the vibrant 1980s BritAsian "Daytimers" music scene in Bradford, showcasing the creativity and resilience of the community during a time of social challenges and racial tensions.
-It explores the origins, key figures, and global impact of Daytimers through educational workshops, a 30-minute documentary, Q&A sessions, and a festival commemorating iconic space of that era.
+This project celebrates the vibrant 1980s BritAsian “Daytimers” music scene in Bradford, showcasing the creativity and resilience of the community during a time of social challenges and racial tensions.
+It explores the origins, key figures, and global impact of Daytimers through educational workshops, a 30-minute documentary, Q&A sessions, and a festival commemorating an iconic space of that era.

 Multicultural Arts and Food Festival by Nazma Begum

-Roma Food Festival by Katarina Dome
+Roma Food & Cultural Festival by Katarina Dome